 Situated on the edge of the remote East Kimberley near the WA and Northern Territory border, Bullo River is a 500,000 acre working cattle station offering outback hospitality and unique immersive experiences for guests.
 Guided activities and all food, wine and spirits are included in this luxury outback stay.

-Experiences on offer include horse-back riding, cattle station activities including trying your hand at mustering (seasonal), hiking, cruising the Bullo River under the red rock gorge walls, fishing, and viewing unique Aboriginal rock art hidden on the property.
+Experiences on offer include horse-back riding, close observation of mustering at the cattle station (seasonal), hiking, cruising the Bullo River under the red rock gorge walls, fishing, and viewing unique Aboriginal rock art hidden on the property.

 All meals and beverages including spirits; guided activities; a short scenic helicopter flight is also included with your stay